CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 All analyses here are a bit cavalier, as we end up concluding that we will not use specific results of these analyses directly in SoCB.
-We do not, for example, conduct all relevant model diagnostics, and do not search for alternative models that may provide better estimates of standard errors and nominal p values.
-That is important because we know both DO and Percent Saturation figures are likely to be somewhat to highly skewed, with significant kurtosis.
-The justification is that we can not look at results across all monitoring sites, and probably should lookat each monitoring site individually, and we do not have the space in SoCB to do so effectively.
+We do not, for example, look at all relevant model diagnostics, and do not search for alternative models that may provide better estimates of standard errors and nominal p values.
+That may be important because we know both DO and Percent Saturation figures are likely to be somewhat skewed, with significant kurtosis.
+The justification is that we cannot look at results across all monitoring sites, and probably should look at each monitoring site individually, but we do not have the space in SoCB to do so effectively.
 The only summaries we use therefore are site by site means and frequencies.

 ## Dissolved Oxygen